 YOHDA MASAFUMI

 We depend on carbon fixed by plants through photosynthesis for most of the food, energy, and materials necessary for life.
-Humans successfully transformed from a hunting society to a cultivating society by inventing agriculture and succeeded in acquiring large amounts of food.
-However, modern society is still a hunting carbon society that depends on fossil fuels, and ancient fixed carbon resources, for energy and materials.
-The opening of Pandora’s jar of fossil fuels has brought about the disaster of global warming due to the increase in CO₂ in exchange for the development of our current civilization.
+Humans transformed from a hunting society to a cultivating society by inventing agriculture and succeeded in acquiring large amounts of food.
+Modern society, however, is still a carbon hunting society, dependent on fossil fuels--carbon resources fixed in the earth in ancient times--for its energy and materials.
+The opening of the Pandora’s box of fossil fuels has brought about the disaster of global warming due to the increase in CO₂ in exchange for the development of our current civilization.

 Global CO₂ fixation is possible only through photosynthesis.
 However, the amount of CO₂ fixed by agriculture and other means is limited compared to the amount of emissions, and the fixed carbon is not effectively used.
-In Japan, the amount of CO₂ fixed by photosynthesis in agriculture and forests is less than 1/10 of the amount of emissions.
-Furthermore, the carbon fixed in agriculture is consumed as food, and much of it is not used effectively.
+The amount of CO₂ fixed by agriculture and forests in Japan is less than one tenth the emission amount.
+What's more, the carbon fixed in agriculture is consumed as food, and much of it is not being effectively used.
 Carbon fixed in forests is also abandoned except for use as wood and paper.
-There is an urgent need to create new technologies and societies that tackle these issues head-on.
+Creating new technologies and societies for tackling these issues is an urgent need.

-Although solar, wind and hydroelectric power generation can provide energy cultivation without carbon, carbon cycling through carbon cultivation using biomass is essential because we will continue to depend on carbon for fuels and materials.
+Although solar, wind, and hydroelectric power generation can provide energy cultivation without carbon, carbon cycling through carbon cultivation using biomass is essential because we will continue to depend on carbon for fuels and materials.
 Carbon cultivation is the only way to capture CO₂ released into the atmosphere.
-We challenge to realize an industrial revolution from a carbon-hunting society to a carbon-cultivating society through carbon cultivation.
+The challenge we are taking on is realizing an industrial revolution from a carbon hunting to a carbon cultivation society.

 To realize carbon cultivation, it is essential to increase the production of biomass.
-However, Japan has a limited area under cultivation and a low food self-sufficiency rate.
-We will promote carbon cultivation using rice, the most mass-produced agricultural product in Japan, timber from forests that cover about 70% of the country’s land, and algae, which has great potential for Japan, which is surrounded by the sea.
-First, we will establish carbon-arable rice cultivation by developing rice varieties with high CO₂ fixation and biomass production capacity.
-This rice is also useful in terms of security in the event of a food crisis.
-We will create a new short-season, high-efficiency forestry industry that places the highest priority on the rate of carbon fixation.
-We will also establish a carbon-cultivated fishery using algae.
+However, Japan has a limited area of land under cultivation and a low food self-sufficiency rate.
+We will promote carbon cultivation using rice, the most mass-produced agricultural product in Japan, timber from forests that cover about 70% of the country’s land, and algae, which has great potential for Japan, since our country is surrounded by sea.
+First, we will establish carbon arable rice cultivation by developing rice varieties with high CO₂ fixation and biomass production capacity.
+This rice will also be beneficial for achieving food security in the event of a food crisis.
+We will create a new short-cutting cycle, high-efficiency forestry industry that prioritizes on the rate of carbon fixation.
+We will also establish carbon-cultivated fisheries using algae.

 Project Leader